Pictured above: Lavender Phoenix

 Social Justice

-• This initiative supports Bay Area organizations that provide services that are uniquely tailored to nurture LGBTQ+ youth.
+• This initiative supports six exceptional Bay Area organizations listed here that provide services that are uniquely tailored services to nurture LGBTQ+ youth.
+The Foundation is not accepting new inquiries or proposals for this initiative at this time.

 Goals and Overview

-The goal of this initiative is to support Bay Area service providers in their efforts to address the needs of LGBTQ+ youth and young adults (up to age 25) facing lack of shelter or housing insecurity.
+The goal of this initiative is to support Bay Area service providers in their efforts to address the needs of LGBTQ+ youth and young adults (up to age 25) facing a lack of shelter or housing insecurity.
 The program focuses on organizations that:

-• Work with LGBTQ+ youth and their families to prevent youth from becoming unhoused and/or that provide youth with critical support when they cannot return to their families of origin;
+• Work with LGBTQ+ youth and their families to prevent youth from becoming unhoused and/or provide youth with critical support when they cannot return to their families of origin;

 • Engage and empower LGBTQ+ youth of color;